quantastica/quantum-circuit/utils/README_TEMPLATE.md

 - Classical control is ignored (comment with warning is generated). **TODO**

-To export circuit to Cirq use `exportCirq(comment, decompose, null, versionStr)` method:
+To export circuit to Cirq use `exportCirq(comment, decompose, null, versionStr, asJupyter)` method:

 Example:
 ```javascript